Best Kobe Day Trip Itinerary + Tips Before You Visit

 Admittedly, I started my Kobe day trip late, but a minimum of four hours is sufficient for a leisurely time in Kobe.

-If you stay longer for your Kobe day trip, you’ll be able to visit hidden gems as well as see Kobe’s night views, which are pretty great!
+If you stay longer, you’ll be able to visit hidden gems as well as see Kobe’s night views, which are pretty great!

 I ended up staying until around 8:30pm, and easily took the train back to Osaka in no time.